 Stormwater quality and quantity are required for this development.
 An LID (low impact development) Stormwater technique will be used to mitigate the increase in pollutants contributed from development.
 This system may also be used to provide storage and water quantity control.
 The exact system will be determined at the time of design.
 Any proposed technique will meet City of Salem Stormwater Management standards in means and methods to provide all aspects of Stormwater management.

-A Preliminary Stormwater Drainage report dated May 17, 2019, was approved as part of the original approval and has been provided as part of this submittal.
+A Preliminary Stormwater Drainage report dated April 9, 2021, has been provided as part of this submittal.